rsksmart/liquidity-provider-server/docs/LP-Management.md

 itself, the LPS informs both RSK and BTC addresses that the LP should transfer to in order to add liquidity to the wallets.

-If the LP wants to perform any additional operations **non-related to Flyover protocol** in the RSK network, then he needs to get the keystore file and password and import the account to a wallet of its choice such as Metamask (in the case of Metamask by following [these steps](https://support.metamask.io/managing-my-wallet/accounts-and-addresses/how-to-import-an-account/)).
+If the LP wants to perform any additional operations **non-related to Flyover protocol** in the RSK network, then he needs to get the keystore file and password and import the account to a wallet of its choice such as MetaMask (in the case of MetaMask by following [these steps](https://support.metamask.io/managing-my-wallet/accounts-and-addresses/how-to-import-an-account/)).
-In the case that the LP wants to perform any additional operations **non-related to Flyover protocol** in the BTC network then he needs to export the private key of the account (in the case of Metamask by following [these steps](https://support.metamask.io/managing-my-wallet/secret-recovery-phrase-and-private-keys/how-to-export-an-accounts-private-key/)) and convert it to wallet import format (WIF) and then import it to any wallet of its choice as explained in [Rootstock developer portal](https://dev.rootstock.io/rsk/rbtc/conversion/networks/).
+In the case that the LP wants to perform any additional operations **non-related to Flyover protocol** in the BTC network then he needs to export the private key of the account (in the case of MetaMask by following [these steps](https://support.metamask.io/managing-my-wallet/secret-recovery-phrase-and-private-keys/how-to-export-an-accounts-private-key/)) and convert it to wallet import format (WIF) and then import it to any wallet of its choice as explained in [Rootstock developer portal](https://dev.rootstock.io/rsk/rbtc/conversion/networks/).

 ### Run LPS using FireBlocks service integration